reeceawalsh/FCC-Product-Landing-Page/README.md

 # FCC-Product-Landing-Page Assignment #

-# This assignment was completely soley with HTML and CSS #
+# This assignment was supposed to be made soley with HTML and CSS #

-# I went beyond the scope on this assignment and added some fa styles and extra functionality in order to make the website look better #
+# I went beyond the scope and added some javascript for extra functionality #

+# I also added some fa styling to make the website look more interesting #